 Business travel means you’re going to be working.
-And there aren’t many professionals who can work well without Internet access these days.
+And there aren’t many professionals who can work well without internet access these days.

-The problem is finding a reliable, secure Internet connection in a country you’re not familiar with.
+The problem is finding a reliable, secure internet connection in a country you’re not familiar with.
 Not just at your destination city and hotel, but on the way there and back.

 Going online at 40,000 feet

-Flights can be long and boring, especially if you’re travelling to another continent.
+Flights can be long and boring, especially if you’re traveling to another continent.
 You could be on the plane for eight hours or more – so you may as well get some work done.

 Connecting at foreign airports